sisk-http/docs-v2/spec/Sisk.Core.Http.HttpServer.OnConnectionClose.md

 public event ServerExecutionEventHandler?
 OnConnectionClose;
 ```

-Event that is called when this <a href="/spec/Sisk.Core.Http.HttpServer.md">HttpServer</a> computes an request and it's response.
+Event that is called when this <a href="/read?q=/contents/spec/Sisk.Core.Http.HttpServer.md">HttpServer</a> computes an request and it's response.

+> **Remarks:**
+>
+> This event is now obsolete and will be removed in later Sisk versions.
+Use HttpServerHandlers instead.